Training opportunities in heritage science

 University College London (UCL)

-The Institute for Sustainable Heritage at UCL offers two Master's level programmes for heritage scientists: MSc Sustainable Heritage and MRes Science and Engineering in Arts, Heritage and Archaeology.
+The Institute for Sustainable Heritage at UCL offers three Master's level programmes for heritage scientists:

 The EPSRC Centre for Doctoral Training Science and Engineering in Arts and Archaeology (SEAHA), which brings together experts from UCL, Oxford University and Brighton University, offers scholarships for heritage scientists.